jmankoff/interaction/assignments/colorpicker.md

 - When a finger drags on screen inside the wheel, the thumb will follow the angle the finger is at, and the color of the center circle will update to reflect the change in the local model for the ColorPicker
 - When a finger drags on screen outside the wheel, the thumb will stay at the most recent angle within the wheel.
 If the finger re-enters the wheel at a different angle, the thumb should jump to that angle and the color within the wheel should display the corresponding color.

-Use the `x` and `y` coordinates of the touch event to calculate the angle (in radians) of the touch on the wheel with `ColorPicker#getTouchAngle(float, float)`.
+Use the `x` and `y` coordinates of the touch event to calculate the angle (in radians) of the touch on the wheel with `ColorPicker#getTouchAngle`.
 It is difficult to do this mapping in tranditional RGB color space.
 The HSV color space discussed during class fits this task well.
 You can read more about the HSV color space [here](https://en.wikipedia.org/wiki/HSL_and_HSV).
 Since we're just adjusting color, we only want to modify hue while leaving saturation and value constant.
 You may see detailed instruction in code comments under `ColorPicker#getColorFromAngle`, which we provide you.
 Use this implementation to guide your work on `ColorPickerView#getAngleFromColor`, which does the opposite operation.

-Here are some test values to help test your implementation of `getAngleFromColor`:
+Here are some test values to help test your implementation of `ColorPickerView#getAngleFromColor`:
 - angle: 2.5769272, color: -16774401 (blue)
 - angle: -1.5461564, color: -64000 (red)
 - angle: 0.42093232, color: -15073536 (green)

 ### Transition to the end state.

-When the user finishes interacting with the wheel, you'll need to update the UI to reflect the new selected color, by calling `onColorSelected` on the  `ColorListener` with our newly selected color.
+When the user finishes interacting with the wheel, you'll need to update the UI to reflect the new selected color, by calling `onColorSelected` on the `ColorChangeListener` with our newly selected color.
 In addition, the thumb transparency should be reset to `1f`.

 _Related APIs_:
 [MotionEvent](https://developer.android.com/reference/android/view/MotionEvent) / [Color](https://developer.android.com/reference/android/graphics/Color) / [ColorUtils](https://developer.android.com/reference/android/support/v4/graphics/ColorUtils) / [View#onTouchEvent](<https://developer.android.com/reference/android/view/View.html#onTouchEvent(android.view.MotionEvent)>)